iliasazizi/GVS/code/ssg/README.md

-# The Source Code for NSG
+# The Source Code for SSG

 ### Introduction

-This repository contains the source code for the **NSG** algorithm,
+This repository contains the source code for the **SSG** algorithm,
 ### Modifications

 We have modified the original code by: